pnochisaki/young-inglewood/_content/pages/membership.md

   - question: What is included in an FYI membership?
-    answer: "FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, one complimentary estate tasting a year, concierge service, access to member only events, and the flexibility to customize their membership at any time. "
+    answer: "FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines and large formats, complimentary estate tastings, concierge service, access to member only events, and the flexibility to customize their membership at any time. "
   - question: Why join the Friends of Young Inglewood membership?
     answer: Our FYI membership is a welcoming group of wine enthusiasts.
 FYI members receive wine twice a year and have the opportunity to meet at FYI member